SiegeLord/SLRConfig/Readme.md

 ### Maps

 These are encoded as arrays of 2-element arrays (key/value pairs).
-These are not encoded as tables because tables must have strings as their values, while Rust mappings don't need to be.
+These are not encoded as tables because tables must have strings as their keys, while Rust mappings don't need to be.
 In the future, we might relax this.

 ### Option